catalpa-cl/GoBo/README.md

 [The corresponding source code can be found here.](https://github.com/ltl-ude/GoBo/blob/main/Personalization/src/experiment8.py)

+## How to run the code

+1. Download the dataset ([link](https://www.ltl.uni-due.de/content/6-software/gobo_v1-0.zip)) and the baseline model (TODO: Add link).
+2. Put the dataset into the folder *GoBo/Personalization/data/datasets/retrain/*
+3. Put the baseline model into the folder *GoBo/Personalization/checkpoints*
+4. Install the required python libraries.
+A list of all required libraries will be added soon.
+5. Run the code.

 ## References

 For the implementation we to some extend used publicly available code: